 LifeSight is one of the leading Master Trusts primarily catering for large employers.
 LifeSight has gained both the Pensions Quality Mark Ready (PQM Ready) and the Retirement Quality Mark (RQM) from the Pensions and Lifetime Savings Association (PLSA).
 PQM Ready recognises high quality Master Trusts and requires high standards of governance and clear communications.
 The RQM recognises the quality of the options offered at retirement.

 Do I need to do anything?

-No, if you were an active member of the DC Plan, you will carry on contributing into your pension as normal but your contributions will now go into LifeSight.
+No, if you were an active member of the DC Plan, you will carry on contributing into your pension as normal but from early 2020 your contributions have been made to LifeSight.

-In the early part of 2020, the DC Plan accounts of both active and deferred members will automatically move to LifeSight.
-Please note that your Plan value at the date of the transfer will be the same as the opening balance of your LifeSight Account.
+In the early part of 2020, the DC Plan accounts of both active and deferred members automatically moved to LifeSight.
+Your Plan value at the date of the transfer was the same as the opening balance of your LifeSight Account.

-LifeSight will manage the investment transition as efficiently as possible and will endeavour to minimise costs and mitigate any out of market exposure, meaning that your investments will broadly behave as though they had been invested throughout the transition.
+LifeSight managed the investment transition as efficiently as possible to minimise costs and mitigate any out of market exposure, meaning that your investments broadly behaved as though they had been invested throughout the transition.

-Yes, there are a number of different investment options available.
-The new default investment strategy is the Medium Risk Drawdown Lifecycle, if you haven’t made an investment choice you will automatically be invested in this strategy.
+There are a number of different investment options available.
+The new default investment strategy is the Medium Risk Drawdown Lifecycle, if you did not make an investment choice your funds will have been automatically invested in this strategy.
 This strategy gives you more flexibility at retirement and better reflects the decisions pension savers are making.